Generation and Enhancement of Persistent Nanoscale Magnetization in All-Dielectric Metasurfaces by Optically Injected and Localized Free Carriers: Controlling MS Optical Properties via FC Generation

 \subsection{Shifting the Resonance Frequency of Spectrally-selective Metasurfaces: Perturbation Theory}

 In this section, we develop a general formalism to calculate the resonance frequency shift of a high-$Q$ all-dielectric metasurface using LFCG.
 LFCG reduces the dielectric permittivity of the constitutive material from $\varepsilon_{\rm ini}$ to $\varepsilon_{\rm fin}\equiv \varepsilon_{\rm hs}$ in the hot spot.
-Two LFCG regimes will be considered: (i) the perturbative regime corresponding to a low density of the free carriers ($\varepsilon_{\rm ini} - \varepsilon_{\rm fin} < \varepsilon_{\rm ini}$), and (ii) the non-perturbative regime of local "metallization" corresponding to the high density of the free carriers ($\varepsilon_{\rm fin} \ll -\varepsilon_{\rm ini}$).
+Two LFCG regimes will be considered: (i) the perturbative regime corresponding to a low density of the free carriers ($|\varepsilon_{\rm ini} - \varepsilon_{\rm fin}| < \varepsilon_{\rm ini}$), and (ii) the non-perturbative regime of local \enquote{metallization} corresponding to the high density of the free carriers ($\varepsilon_{\rm fin} \ll -\varepsilon_{\rm ini}$).

-Small localized modifications in the permittivity of a material inside a resonator alter its resonance frequency, and this change in resonance frequency may be understood as a perturbative effect\cite{Waldron1960,bethe_schwinger_1943,Schwinger:1943,hauser_electromagnetism_1971}.
-The early work required the knowledge of the exact perturbed electromagnetic fields (which are generally unknown) to predict this resonance shift.
-More recent work uses techniques borrowed from time-independent perturbation theory\cite{Griffiths2018} in quantum mechanics to predict resonance frequency shifts in perturbed electromagnetic cavities \cite{Joannopoulos1995,Johnson2002,Johnson2008,Hossein2013}.
-In this section, utilizing the formalism outlined in Ref. \cite{bethe_schwinger_1943}, we derive an equation to accurately predict fractional changes in resonance frequency for small perturbations to the meta-atom.
-This analytic result, which accounts for the vectorial nature of the electric field inside the perturbed hot spot of the meta-atom, is then used to accurately predict the resonance frequency shifts in the perturbative regime of low free carrier density.
+Small localized modifications in the permittivity of a material inside a resonator alter its resonance frequency, and this change in resonance frequency may be understood as a perturbative effect \cite{Waldron1960,bethe_schwinger_1943, Schwinger:1943,hauser_electromagnetism_1971}.
+Early work required knowledge of the exact perturbed electromagnetic fields (which are generally unknown) to predict the resonance shift.
+More recent work uses techniques borrowed from time-independent perturbation theory \cite{Griffiths2018} in quantum mechanics to predict resonance frequency shifts in perturbed electromagnetic cavities \cite{Joannopoulos1995, Johnson2002, Johnson2008, Hossein2013}.
+We utilize the formalism outlined in Ref. \cite{bethe_schwinger_1943} and derive an equation, which accounts for the full-vector electric field within the perturbed hot spot, and accurately predicts fractional changes in resonance frequency for small perturbations to the meta-atom.